DarylsCorner/azure-vm-nic-swap/README.md

    - Uses the same subnet as original NIC
    - Preserves Network Security Group (NSG) if present
    - Preserves accelerated networking configuration
-   - Detects naming conflicts and uses alternate names if needed

 4. **Swap NICs**
    - Attaches new NIC to VM (VM now has 2 NICs)